 MOST PEOPLE, including lawyers, think of estate planning as something that they can do “later”.
 Unfortunately for many, “later” often becomes “too late.”
 Some of the thoughts that may have crossed your mind are that: “I’m going to live for a long time and I’ll get around to it next year;” or “I rather spend my money right now on a new ultra HDTV, and I can wait to do estate planning at another time.”

 I believe the whole concept of “estate planning” and the use of the term “estate planning” creates a false sense of security.
-I prefer to call taking the time necessary to plan for yours and your loved ones’ future by creating the essential tools a “Family Protection Plan”.
-The five documents I recommend are essential if you have children, grandchildren or any loved one in your life that you want to protect.
+I prefer to call taking the time necessary to plan for your and your loved ones’ future by creating the essential tools a “Family Protection Plan”.
+The five documents I recommend are essential if you have children, grandchildren, or any loved one in your life that you want to protect.
 These documents are as follows:

 * Last Will and Testament

 * Health Care Surrogate

 * Living Will with consent to communicate medical information (also known as a HIPAA waiver)